RhSantos/mvvm-rental-car-app/README.md

-# 📱 EaseCar : Rental Car App
+# 📱 EaseCar : Rental Car App **PORTIFOLIO**

 ## ℹ️ About the APP
-A simple app to rent a car.
+A simple app to rent a car for my portifolio.

 ## 🚀 Features
 - Find a vehicle to Rent.